connor-brooks/ecosim/README.md

 **NOT CURRENTLY FIT FOR HUMAN CONSUMPTION**
 # ecosim
-*An ecosystem simulator*
+*An ecosystem and evolution simulator*

-Ecosim is an ecosystem simulator:

 ![Screenshot of ecosim](screenshot.png)
 ## Requirements